-The Covenant Eyes Detailed Browsing Logs are an in-depth look at your Internet Activity or that of the person you hold accountable.
+The Covenant Eyes Detailed Browsing Logs are an in-depth look at your online activity or the activity of the person you hold accountable.

-While the Covenant Eyes Internet Accountability Report gives you a review of activity based on the Report Sensitivity Level that you have chosen, the Detailed Browsing Logs show all Internet activity for the selected time period.
+While the Internet Accountability report gives you an overview of activity (based on the Report Sensitivity Level that you have chosen), the Detailed Browsing Logs show all internet activity for the selected time period.
 These entries can be searched to help you find a specific time period or type of activity.

 Jump To Section:

 - Choosing the Report Sensitivity Level

 - Searching the Detailed Browsing Logs